LeoHsiao1/pyexiv2/README.md

 ## Defects

-- Can't read the image larger than 2G, or modify the image larger than 1G. ([related issue](https://github.com/Exiv2/exiv2/issues/1248))
+- Can't read the image larger than 2GB, or modify the image larger than 1GB. ([related issue](https://github.com/Exiv2/exiv2/issues/1248))
-- Not thread safe, because it uses some global variables in C++.
+- Not thread safe, because pyexiv2 uses some global variables in C++.
+- Currently, if you use ARM platform, you need to compile exiv2 and pyexiv2 manually, which is troublesome. ([related issue](https://github.com/LeoHsiao1/pyexiv2/issues/108))

 ## Tests